leo-editor/leo-editor/leo/doc/demo.md

 **demo.widgets**: A list of references to allocated widgets.

-Standard graphics classes add their elements to this list automatically.
+Standard graphics classes add themselves to this list automatically.

 ## Menus